WTVX: Paramount/Viacom/CBS ownership

 Paxson Communications Corporation's businesses were rapidly shifting in the mid-1990s.
 Most notable was the development of a chain of major-market UHF television stations that primarily broadcast infomercials, Infomall TV (inTV).
 The ownership of network-affiliated WPBF and operation of WTVX did not fit this mold.
 In order to concentrate on Infomall TV and its Florida radio properties, Paxson retained an advisor in July 1996 to help it analyze a potential sale of the stations.
 Rumors ran hot about potential buyers for the pair, including The Walt Disney Company, which had just purchased ABC.

 After Paxson decided to shop the two stations to separate acquirers, WTVX was the first to find a buyer: the Paramount Stations Group, which paid $34.3 million.
 (Because of an overlapping contour with WBFS-TV in Miami, which it owned, the license assets were assigned to another company, Straightline Communications, which then leased them to Paramount along with those of WLWC in New Bedford, Massachusetts.)
 When Paramount took control, it made two immediate changes: it dropped The WB, UPN's chief competitor (from which it only aired prime time shows at times not conflicting with UPN), and it moved operations to Miami, retaining a West Palm Beach office for sales, engineering, and a public affairs staffer.

-In 2000, after the FCC legalized television duopolies, Paramount/Viacom merged with CBS, which additionally owned WFOR-TV in Miami, and purchased WTVX outright.
+In 2000, after the FCC legalized television duopolies, Paramount parent company Viacom merged with CBS, which additionally owned WFOR-TV in Miami, and purchased WTVX outright.
 All three stations were run from Miami under one general manager.
-WB programming returned to WTVX in 2002 from WTCN-CA, once again airing in off hours on channel 34, but returned to WTCN in 2005.
+That same year, WB programming returned to WTVX, once again airing in off hours on channel 34; the entire network lineup moved from WTCN-CA to WTVX in April 2002 but returned to WTCN in 2005.
 When UPN and WB merged to form The CW in 2006, WTVX was among 11 charter CBS-owned stations to be announced as an outlet of the new service.

 Four Points and Sinclair ownership

-CBS agreed to sell seven of its smaller-market stations in February 2007 to Cerberus Capital Management (including WTVX, WTCN-CA, WWHB-CA, and WLWC) for $185 million.
-Cerberus formed a new holding company for the stations, Four Points Media Group, which took over the operation of the stations through local marketing agreements in June 2007 until the group deal closed on January 10, 2008.
+CBS agreed to sell a package of smaller-market TV stations, including WTVX, WTCN-CA, and WWHB-CA, in February 2007 to Cerberus Capital Management for $185 million.
+Cerberus formed a new holding company for the stations, Four Points Media Group, and closed on the deal on January 10, 2008.
 On March 20, 2009, Nexstar Broadcasting Group took over the management of Four Points under a three-year outsourcing agreement.

 On September 8, 2011, the Sinclair Broadcast Group announced its intent to purchase Four Points from Cerberus Capital Management for $200 million.
 Sinclair then began managing the stations (including WTVX, WTCN, WWHB, and WLWC) under local marketing agreements following antitrust approval by the Federal Trade Commission (FTC).
 Within months of announcing the Four Points deal, Sinclair moved to acquire the television station division of Freedom Communications, which included WPEC.
 The deal with Sinclair acquiring Four Points was completed on January 3, 2012.